RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 1. As a Data Engineer:
-	I want to automatically scrape various economic indicators from reputable sources so that our dataset is always up-to-date.
+	I want to automatically scrape various data jobs from reputable sources so that our dataset is always up-to-date.
 	I want to integrate different data sources seamlessly.
 	Ensure fault tolerance in our data pipelines, so that potential failures don't interrupt our analyses.
+	Get log.txt file that will showcase each step.
 2. As an Analyst:
 	I want to query the database.
-	I want to view the sentiment analysis results to understand public sentiment around economic conditions.
+	I want to view the jobs analysis based on skill factors to understand the data job market better.
 	I want to visualize the data using PowerBI.
-3. As an Economist:
+3. As an HR:
-	I want to access a dataset that provides a holistic view of the US economic landscape post-COVID-19.
+	I want to access a dataset that provides a holistic view of the data job market and know what to expect/describe in a vacancy post.
-	I want to compare model's projections with other economic forecasts to ensure accuracy and reliability.
+	I want to compare different titles and their requirements/skills/compensation.
-4. As a Policy Maker:
+4. As a Person interested in the data world:
-	I want to understand if the US is still in recession to make informed decisions about economic policies.
+	I want to understand what to learn, what's in demand, different functions and job titles.
-	I want to view reports highlighting key economic indicators and their trend over time.
-5. As a Journalist:
-	I want to access clear visualizations.
-	I want to understand public sentiments.
-	I want an access on the historical view of the economic indicators to showcase trends.

 <br><br>